Howell

 Uses

-Hedrick considered Howell most estimable for the home orchard where intensive care cannot be given, and particularly commended it to amateur growers.
-Stark Bros. described it as a good shipper that commands a good price.
+Hedrick identifies Howell as a most estimable variety for the home orchard where intensive care cannot be given, and as a desirable orchard inhabitant and handsome dooryard ornamental owing to its spreading top.
+Stark Bros. note that it is a good shipper and commands a good price.
+The parent Jonah pear was rarely fit for the table; Howell, by contrast, is a dessert pear of the first quality (Hovey).

 Other